Congratulations on your IR camera conversion and welcome to the wonderful world of infrared photography!

 Focusing IR Light

 IR light is longer in wavelength than visible light and focuses differently.
 Regular photographic lenses are made for visible light photography without any regard to what happens when photographing “out of band” light like IR.
 Therefore each lens design and focal length, even each focal length within a zoom lens will focus IR light differently.
 To complicate things further, DSLR AF sensors (and our eyes as well) only “see” visible light and focus only on visible light.
 For these reasons we calibrate converted digital cameras to help attain proper focus.
-For a detailed explanation please watch the video bellow:
+For a detailed explanation please watch the video below:

 IR Front Focus/Back Focus